sutoiku/puffin/FAQ.md

 - Rust
 - Swift

+## How does partition caching work?
+Whenever you execute a query on a table (be it backed by objects on the Object Store or a table in the Lakehouse) and are planning to make multiple queries on the same subset of the table, its partitions can be cached within the memory of the [AWS Lambda](https://aws.amazon.com/lambda/) function(s) used to execute the query.
+During subsequent queries on the same partitions, the function has a 99% probability of enjoying a hot start, giving it instant access to previously-cached partitions.
+This helps reduce latency and cost, since downloading partitions from the Object Store to the function is usually the longest step in the end-to-end query process (at least for relatively simple queries).
+The only drawback of such an optimization is that it slows the initial query down, because it requires an extra copy of the data in memory, but this is a small price to pay if many queries are to be made on the same table partitions.

 ## How does query result caching work?
 Whenever you execute a read query, its result can be cached on the Object Store ([Amazon S3](https://aws.amazon.com/s3/)), and this cache is automatically referenced in the query logs table.
 Recent entries in this table are cached in the main [AWS Lambda](https://aws.amazon.com/lambda/) function for fast lookup.
 Whenever the same query is requested again, its cached result can be returned instead of re-executing the query.
 This helps reduce latency and cost, while freeing limited resources (most [AWS](https://aws.amazon.com/) accounts are limited to 3,000 concurrent [Lambda](https://aws.amazon.com/lambda/) functions) for other queries.